SEMICeu/documentation/datamodel.md

 _Implementation models_ expect:

-  - the same as Application profiles, but usually augmented with additional artefacts specific for a given system, e.g., a template DB or an API specification.
+  - the same as application profiles, but usually augmented with additional artefacts specific for a given system, e.g., a template DB or an API specification.

-Observe that application profile design is always connected with the creation of a vocabulary associated with application context.
+Application profile design is usually connected with the creation of a vocabulary associated with application context.
-It is very unlikely that an application profile is only reusing terms from existing vocabularies.
+It is uncommon that an application profile is only reusing terms from existing vocabularies.
 Therefore creating and supporting application profiles means also creating and supporting vocabularies, in order to achieve the objectives.